 More than just the location changed at Emery Thompson.
 A world of innovative improvements came over our family business.
 Most were planned, some were unexpected.

 Trade shows With the exception of being active in NEICRA and NICRA we dropped all trade shows.
 The unions in cities like Chicago, Boston and New York made a small 8’ x 10’ booth cost well over $15,000.00 for the three or four days of the show.
 We gave out a lot of free ices and ice cream but rarely had time to talk to an interested customer.
 To fill this we have produced hundreds of How to Make Frozen Dessert videos for our YouTube Channel.
 We also host live seminars periodically throughout the year to show you exactly how to use your Emery Thompson to make the best frozen desserts in the world.
 Think about it!
-For the next three hours I will control your TV while you watch me forget to add water to the Pomegranate Sorbet and Sadie the Golden’s reaction to the over tart concoction.
-With the thousands of DVD’s that we have sent out world wide, I figure Sammy is the world’s most famous dog after Rin Tin Tin, Lassie and her predecessor Sadie!
+For the next three hours I will control your TV while you watch me forget to add water to the Pomegranate Sorbet and Sammy the Golden’s reaction to the over-tart concoction.
+With the hundreds of videos that we published, I figure Sammy is the world’s most famous dog after Rin Tin Tin, Lassie and her predecessor Sadie!
 (If you’re under 35 years old you can substitute Benji for Rin Tin Tin.)